The-Shwin/the-shwin.github.io/_pages/about.md

 About Me
 ======
-I am currently working at Twitch.
+I am currently working at Amazon's Project Kuiper.
 I am interested in robotics and space applications.
 I completed my undergraduate studies at Johns Hopkins University in the Department of Electrical and Computer Engineering in May of 2018.
 I enjoy working with both hardware and software.